Aller au contenu

 VariableRequiredDescription

 portNoThe server port Matrix is listening on.
-By default matrixs:// uses a secure port port of 443 while matrix:// uses port 80.
+By default matrixs:// uses port 443, while matrix:// uses port 80.

-thumbnailNoDisplays an image before each notification is sent that identifies the notification type (warning, info, error, success).
-By default this option is set to False.
+thumbnailNoDisplays an image before each notification identifying the notification type.
+Default is False.

 VariableDescription